helix-editor/helix/book/src/remapping.md

 file.
 (More powerful solutions such as rebinding via commands will be available in the future).

-To remap keys, create a `config.toml` file in your `Helix` configuration directory (default `~/.config/helix` on Linux systems) with a structure like
+To remap keys, create a `config.toml` file in your `helix` configuration directory (default `~/.config/helix` on Linux systems) with a structure like
 this: